akazukin5151/kpxhs/Theming.md

 - The attribute names are already `Read`, so the `read` function works out-of-the-box, albeit with a more verbose constructor
 - The attributes are trickier as the functions `fg`, `bg`, and `on` are used to convert colors into {fore, back}ground color attributes.
 They are turned into constructors for the theme file: `Fg`, `Bg`, and `On`
-- The colors are also `Read`, but auxiliary type constructors have to be used (eg, `ISO Red`) instead of their convenience functions (eg, `red`) because of two reasons: functions cannot be evaluated, and `Color240` is weird so RGB conversion is baked in
+- The colors are also `Read`, but auxiliary type constructors have to be used (eg, `Red`) instead of their convenience functions (eg, `red`) because of two reasons: functions cannot be evaluated, and `Color240` is weird so RGB conversion is baked in
 - In Brick, the styles are applied with the `withStyle` function, which takes an attribute (which is `Read`) and a style. `withStyle` is turned into the constructor `WithStyle`, which derives `Read`.
 Auxiliary type constructors are used too (eg, `WithStyle (...)
 Bold`) to make writing the file easier.

 - PS: The eval function is very cute